waynodiablo/Oystercard/pills/cucumber.md

 `uninitialized constant`?
 Guess it's time to write some code!
 We're going to need a `LulzGreeter` class somewhere.
-We could write it as a separate file and have it loaded as a part of Cucumber's environment (moar l8r), but for now let's just prepend it to the `oh_hai_cucumner_steps.rb` file.
+We could write it as a separate file and have it loaded as a part of Cucumber's environment, but for now let's just prepend it to the `oh_hai_cucumner_steps.rb` file.
 At the top, let's put:

 ```ruby